om304/Multi-SpA-Verb/README.md

 - classid-map.txt : mappings of language-specific class IDs (langID) to the cross-lingually aligned class IDs (xlingID) in Table 3 in the paper (note that the cross-lingual alignment is based on overlap in class members, rather than perfect one-to-one mapping between class members in different languages, and English labels used in Table 3 are purely descriptive)

 - en-map.txt : word-level mappings between the source language (English) and the target language.
-Note that the mapping is not perfectly one-to-one: in order to account for different patterns of ambiguity, as well as the different distributions of lexical items in the source and target language, a single source word could be translated to multiple target words, and vice versa.
+Note that the mapping is not perfectly one-to-one: in order to account for the different verb inventories and patterns of ambiguity in the source and target language, a single source word could be translated to multiple target words, and vice versa.
+For each English word recognised as polysemous, the individual senses identified are numbered (e.g., 1,2...) and mapped to their target language translation.

 ## Data format